 The Best Baby Bottle

 for Gas & Colic

 Gas is a mom’s worst enemy.
 Not only do we have to worry about our babies swallowing air, we have to make sure we aren’t using formulas that create bubble-fests we have to fight later on.

-Gold Medal for the Best Baby Bottle for Gas & Colic
+Gold Medal Winner for Gas & Colic

-Yes.
-They come with a few more parts than normal.
+Email subscribers LaKeeshia Fox, Esther Rivera, and Lisa Kinner all recommended Dr. Brown’s bottles (along with over 300 other parents…).
+Yes, they come with a few more parts than normal.
 But if your baby is a gas-machine, a majority of other parents think it’s worth the extra washing effort.

-Silver Medal for the Best Baby Bottle for Gas & Colic
+Silver Medal Winner for Gas & Colic

 Several readers recommended I look deeper into the Tommy Tippee brand (they weren’t around when I was in babyland) and I have to admit, I’m pretty impressed.

 It was listed as #1 by Consumer Search, and this particular colic-specific bottle has been very effective in helping babies struggling with colic and other tummy issues.

 The MAM Anti-Colic bottle was developed by pediatricians and developmental psychologists.
 It uses a patented system of special ventilation holes at the bottom of the bottle to keep those air bubbles where they belong: out of your little one’s tummy.